OKRs vs. KPIs: What we'll explore

 5. Use goal-setting software

-Manually setting, tracking, and updating OKRs and KPIs can be tasking and error-prone — goal-setting software keeps your OKRs and KPIs accurate, robust, and efficient.
+Manually setting, tracking, and updating OKRs and KPIs can be tasking and error-prone — goal-setting software ensures accuracy while keeping your OKRs and KPIs transparent, collaborative, and efficient.

 Check out the benefits of OKR software